affinidi/laravel-socialite-affinidi/README.md

 ## Introduction

-This package extends Socialite to enable passwordless authentication with the Affinidi OAuth2 provider.
+This package extends Socialite to enable passwordless authentication with the Affinidi OIDC provider.

 Learn more about Laravel Socialite [here](https://laravel.com/docs/10.x/socialite)